There are many reasons to go from full to part-time working

 As an employee, you might have concerns about asking your employer to go from full-time to part-time employment.
 For this reason, we have put together a list of useful tips that will help you prepare to have a conversation with your employer about working part-time.

-Focusing on Company Policies and Procedures
+Focus on Company Policies and Procedures

 When planning to talk to your employer about working part-time, it is vital to keep the company’s needs in mind.
 You will need to consider how the company can benefit from you working fewer hours, as well as checking the company’s policies in relation to flexible work.